Orientalosuchina: Diet

 Like some modern crocodilians, Orientalosuchus may have been able to crush the shells of turtles.

 Relatively little has been published on the ecology of orientalosuchins, with only occasional speculation having been discussed throughout their research history.
 At least in terms of diet, evidence seems to suggest that orientalosuchins may have been more generalist predators.
 The blunt, short snout differs from the morphology typically associated with piscivory, which is exemplified by members of the genus Maomingosuchus.
 Notably, Eocene orientalosuchins are consistently found alongside species of the latter across their range.
-In the Maoming Basin Dongnaosuchus occurs alongside Maomingosuchus petrolica, within the Na Duong Formation it's Orientalosuchus and Maomingosuchus acutirostris and at Krabi fossil evidence confirms the presence of an unnamed species of Maomingosuchus alongside Krabisuchus.
+In the Maoming Basin Dongnaosuchus occurs alongside Maomingosuchus petrolica, within the Na Duong Formation it is Orientalosuchus and Maomingosuchus acutirostris and at Krabi fossil evidence confirms the presence of an unnamed species of Maomingosuchus alongside Krabisuchus.
 In each case, the niche of a long-snouted piscivore appears to be filled by the local gavialoid.
 Instead of catching fish, the globular back teeth of orientalosuchins may have been better suited for cracking the armor of hard-shelled prey, suggesting general durophagy or possibly cheloniphagy.
 This matches the discovery of turtle shells from Na Duong that show direct signs of having been damaged by the jaws of a crocodilian, possibly Orientalosuchus.
 Crocodile bite marks were also found on mammal bones and crocodilian skull material within the same deposits, however, these have been attributed to a larger, possibly up to 6 m long, generalist similar in build to today's species of Crocodylus.

 By the Eocene orientalosuchins were found in rainforest environments not dissimilar to those seen in modern-day Asia.

 Lifestyle

 Though generally found in deposits prominently featuring aquatic environments like ponds, swamps and lakes, it has been proposed that at least some orientalosuchins could have been slightly more terrestrial than other contemporary crocodilians.
 In the case of Dongnanosuchus, Skutschas and colleagues speculated that the comparable rarity of the orientalosuchin remains relative to those of Maomingosuchus could be tied to the two having preferred different habitats.
 They suggest that Dongnanosuchus may have spent more time on land than the contemporary gavialoid, citing a prior study by Martin and Lauprasert.
 This team had previously proposed that Krabisuchus spent more time on land than modern alligators, basing their hypothesis in the altirostral skull shape and the more forward-oriented narial opening.
-However by 2023 Martin and colleagues more broadly referred to orientalosuchins as having had more semi-aquatic habits.
+However, by 2023 Martin and colleagues more broadly referred to orientalosuchins as having had more semi-aquatic habits.